 Knowledgeable Assistance Setting Up a Trust in Arizona

-Experienced lawyer creates instruments specially tailored to meeting your estate planning goals
+Experienced lawyers create instruments specially tailored to meeting your estate planning goals

 Depending on your financial circumstances, a will may not be the best or only way to transfer assets to your heirs.
 Your estate may be complex and probating your will may take too much time.
 Your estate may be large enough to trigger the federal estate tax.
 A beneficiary might not be mature or responsible enough to manage a substantial inheritance.
 For these reasons and others, you might be well served by establishing one or more trusts.
-At Pennington Law — Estate Planning, PLLC, I help clients select the type of trust instrument that addresses their concerns for the present and into the future.
+At Pennington Law, PLLC, we help clients select the type of trust instrument that addresses their concerns for the present and into the future.

 What is a trust?